demyanovs/js-canvas-sprite-animation/README.md

 # JavaScript Canvas Sprite Animation

-An example of a sprite sheet animation with JavaScript and canvas.
+My approach to a sprite sheet animation with JavaScript and canvas.